-A good example of anxiety is around going to somewhere you’ve never been before.
-Most people without anxiety will check where they’re going, get the satnav on and just go.
-But if you’ve got anxiety?
-Your brain starts playing through every single scenario, no matter how impossible about what could go wrong!
-From burst tyres to getting lost (even with a satnav!) tonot finding somewhere to park.
-Oh, what about if you need the toilet on the way?
-Or what ifyou’re in an accident?
+A good example of anxiety is going somewhere you’ve never been before.
+Most people without anxiety will check where they’re going, pop the satnav on and just go.
+But if you have anxiety your brain starts playing through every possible scenario, no matter how impossible about what could go wrong!
+From burst tyres to getting lost, and not finding somewhere to park.
+What if you need the toilet on the way?
+Or what if you’re in an accident?
 The list goes on, and on!

 How do you treat anxiety?

 There are many different schools of thought on how you can treat anxiety.
 Some people need to take prescribed medication, whereas others can manage their anxiety through other means.